Frequently Asked Questions

 Getting Started

 No!
 AgentOp itself is free to use.
 However, if you use cloud AI providers (OpenAI or Anthropic), you'll need to pay for their API usage.
-Alternatively, you can use Local WebLLM models which are completely free with no API costs.
+Alternatively, you can use Local (wllama) models which are completely free with no API costs.

-No. You can create agents using Local WebLLM without any API key.
+No. You can create agents using Local (wllama) without any API key.
 This is perfect for testing and learning.
 If you want to use OpenAI or Anthropic models, you'll need an API key from those providers.
 See our Provider Configuration guide for setup instructions.

 Basic Python knowledge is helpful but not required to get started.
-You can use existing templates with minimal code changes.
-For advanced customization, familiarity with Python, LangChain, and basic web concepts (HTML/JavaScript) will be beneficial.
+You can use existing templates

 Costs and Pricing